Sarehole Festival will take place from 10am to 5pm on both Saturday 30th and Sunday 31st May 2026.

 The Festival returns to the field adjacent to Sarehole Mill at Sarehole Recreation Ground, Cole Bank Road, Birmingham, B13 0BD.
 For more information about travel to the festival, visit our getting here page.

 Yes, general parking in available on a field on the south side of Cole Bank Road.
+This will cost £5 per day via card payment only.
 Our steward will direct you appropriate.
 However, we would recommend coming to the Festival via public transport.

-Yes, a limited amount of disabled parking is available at the Festival.
+Yes, a limited amount of blue badge parking is available at the Festival.
 If you need accessible parking, please let one of our stewards know and they will be able to direct you to the most appropriate location.

 Yes!
 There were events previously held on this site called “Middle Earth Festival”, “Middle Earth Weekend”, “Tolkien Weekend” and “Fun at the Mill”.
 This new name honours J.R.R.
 Tolkien’s connection with Sarehole and the Mill.